aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-text-document/_index.md

 title: Working with Text Document in Python
 articleTitle: Working with Text Document
 linktitle: Working with Text Document
-description: "Work with a text document and modiffy its objects using python."
+description: "Work with a text document and modiffy its objects using Python."
 type: docs
 weight: 220
 url: /python-net/work-with-text-document/